 Collection: USFWS staff will collect Texas wild rice tillers from San Marcos River segments (Figure 1), with a break during summer months when collected wild rice does not fare well due to heat stress.
-In 2024, staff will target stands and genetic variants that are not already part of the refugia population or require supplementation in collections for SMARC and UNFH.
-The refugia populations will reflect the wild populations in both their respective proportions, based on the most recent Texas wild rice survey data, and historical genetic diversity (2021 genetic assessment and Wilson et al. 2016).
+In 2025, staff will target stands and genetic variants that are not already part of the refugia population or require supplementation in collections for SMARC and UNFH.
+The refugia populations will reflect the wild populations in both their respective proportion, based on the most recent Texas wild rice survey data and genetic assessments of wild and refugia populations (2021 genetic assessment and Wilson et al. 2016).
 During tiller collection, the USFWS will record the geographic coordinates, area coverage, and depth of the stand or individual plant.
 USFWS staff will collect tillers by wading and SCUBA diving.
 The USFWS will consider georeferenced aerial imagery to help identify distinct TWR stands used for tiller collection.